Phase 1LLM Foundations·10 min read

 Manual prompt engineering is fragile, tedious, and doesn't scale.
 Every time you tweak a prompt, you're guessing.
 DSPy replaces this guesswork with a programmatic framework: you declare what you want (signatures), compose how it flows (modules), and let a compiler optimize the actual prompts automatically.

 Coming from Software Engineering?
 DSPy is like a compiler for prompts -- you write the spec, it generates the optimized implementation.
 Think of it as the difference between writing assembly by hand vs. writing C and letting GCC optimize.
 You declare intent with type signatures, compose modules like functions, and the compiler (optimizer) searches for the best few-shot examples and instructions.
-If you've used SQLAlchemy (declare schema, engine generates SQL) or TensorFlow (define graph, compiler optimizes execution), DSPy follows the same philosophy.
+If you've used SQLAlchemy (declare schema, engine generates SQL), DSPy follows the same philosophy.

 Why DSPy?